 - All competitors must attend the Educators Rising National Conference and plan to arrive no later than 11 am on the first day of the conference.
-Conference dates and locations will be posted on the Educators Rising website and Membership Portal. - Competitors must report to their assigned areas on time.
+Conference dates and location will be posted on the Educators Rising website and Membership Portal. - Competitors must report to their assigned areas on time.
 Failure to report at their scheduled time can result in disqualification.
-Competition schedules will be posted in the Educators Rising Membership Portal one month before the conference.
-Be sure to check these schedules before planning your travel.
+Competition schedules will be posted in the Educators Rising Membership Portal one month prior to the conference.
+Be sure to check these schedules prior to planning your travel.
 Competitors should plan to be available for competitions from opening day through the awards ceremony. - Competitors are expected to dress in business-casual attire.
 (See the section Competition Dress Code for details on what is acceptable.)
-Points may be deducted from the entrant's score for failing to follow the dress code. - Spectators are only permitted in the competitions marked "Open to Spectators."
-This includes parents, chaperones, teacher leaders, and other attendees.
-Spectators may not coach or offer any verbal or nonverbal assistance to a competitor during that competitor's assigned time slot with the judges.
-A breach of this guideline may result in the disqualification of the competitor.
+Points will be deducted from the entrant's score for failure to follow the stated dress code.